Veena-K-Venugopal/healthcare-api-enhancer/docs/ARCHITECTURE.md

 ---

+## Observability (Minimal, Intentional)

+As of v0.3.0, observability is intentionally lightweight:
+- file-based JSONL logging
+- privacy-safe metadata only (no raw input text)
+- request-level correlation via request_id
+- latency measurement for performance insight

+This establishes an observability foundation without introducing premature infrastructure.

+---

-## Inference Flow
+## Inference Flow (Post v0.3.0)

 1. Application starts
-2. Model is loaded once during startup
+2. Model is loaded once during startup (FastAPI lifespan)
 3. Model is stored in application state
 4. Requests arrive at `/predict`
+5. Input is validated and normalized at the schema layer
+6. Request-level instrumentation is applied:
+   - request_id generated
+   - high-resolution latency timer started
-5. Endpoint retrieves the already-loaded model from state
+7. Endpoint retrieves the already-loaded model from state
+8. Prediction is generated (placeholder at this stage)
+9. A PII-safe prediction event is logged
-6. Response is returned
+10. Response is returned to the client

 The model is **never loaded per request**.